 NOTE!
-The Iris Size setting is only available for models with Zoom Lens.
+The Gain setting is not available for this camera model.

 White Balance

 To edit the white balance settings, select Camera > White Balance.

 A camera needs to find reference color temperature, which is a way of measuring the quality of a light source, for calculating all the other colors.
 The unit for measuring this ratio is in degree Kelvin (K).
 You can select one of the White Balance Control modes according to the operating environment.
 The following table shows the color temperature of some light sources for reference.